vheidari/easyBindConfig/README.md

-# NOTE FOR SERVER ADMIN
+# SERVER ADMIN NOTE
- - This software is in developed not a stable version of `Easy Bind Config` please don't use for production
+ - This software in development . not a stable version of `Easy Bind Config`. please don't use for production

 # About Easy Bind Config
  - This help to you easy install and config bind on your server